Peterborough East railway station: Great Northern Railway

 In 1850, the Great Northern Railway (GNR) opened its loop line from Peterborough to Bawtry which generated yet more traffic for Peterborough.
 The GNR was in the midst of constructing its main line from London to York via Peterborough which opened in stages between October 1848 and August 1852; from 1848 to 1850, it ran services to Peterborough East.
 However, the GNR was desperately short of capital and approached the ECR in autumn 1849 with an offer to purchase the station to which it would run services using a six-mile stretch of the Midland Railway's Syston Branch to the north of Peterborough.
 Although the ECR declined the offer, it was willing to afford the GNR accommodation at the station.
 This was not taken up by the GNR's directors who, by December 1849, had decided to construct their own station in the city.

 In August 1850, the GNR opened its Peterborough North station.
-The railway company had nevertheless obtained parliamentary powers to build two short curves to connect its line at Fletton with the ECR line.
+The railway company had nevertheless obtained powers in an act of Parliament to build two short curves to connect its line at Fletton with the ECR line.
 However, these connecting lines were never constructed.
 With the opening of the GNR station in August 1850, GNR trains ceased to use the ECR station.